csev/dj4e-samples/README.md

 using `git pull`.
 Also if there are bugs, you are welcome to submit a Pull Request on github.

-All of the documentation material is copyright CC-BY 3.0 and the Code is copyright Apache 2.0 by whomever wrote the code or documentation.
+All of the documentation material is copyright CC-BY 3.0 and the Code is copyright MIT by whomever wrote the code or documentation.
 You are welcoe to use this in any way you see fit and paste code from this repo into your applications.